Competition Rules & Regulations

 - Are there any special considerations, such as legal and regulatory environment issues, that could help or hurt the new venture's potential for success?

 - Has the team analyzed foreseeable risks and proposed adequate alternative courses of action?

 - Can the team orally present its ideas clearly and convincingly?

-The final judging event will be held Friday, April 19, 2019, 9:00am – 4:00pm.
-The morning session will consist of each finalist team giving a 45 minute oral presentation of their proposal to the panel of judges, which includes question and answer session between the judges and team members.
-The teams are permitted and encouraged to use audio-visuals (i.e., power point, slides, or overheads), props, prototypes, and demonstrations in their presentation.
-This event is open to the public and we encourage the team members to invite family members and friends.
+The final judging event will be held Thursday, April 22, 2020 from 1:00 - 5:45 p.m.
+The session will consist of each finalist team giving a 30 minute oral presentation of their proposal to the panel judges, which includes questions and answers between the judges and the team members.